AshuKV/AshuKV.github.io/content/about/index.md

 Hello!
 I'm Ashutosh Kumar Verma, from Prayagraj, also known as Allahabad.

-A Software Engineering Intern at [Novopay](https://www.novopay.in/), India.
+An Associate Software Engineer at [Boeing](https://www.novopay.in/), India.

 I have completed my Bachelors from [Indian Institute of Information Technology Pune](https://www.iiitp.ac.in/) in Electronics and Communication Engineering (2017-2021) with 85.2% aggregate.